 Why Does My Dog Eat Wood?

-Finally, the key to keeping your dog from chewing on any little piece of wood she finds, is to provide them with something else to chew on.
-In this case, try different chew toys until you find one that she likes.
-Leave a couple out in the yard, and encourage your dog to chew on the toy instead of the wood.
+Provide them with something else to chew.
+Try different chew toys until you find one that they like.
+Leave a couple out in the yard, and encourage your dog to chew on the toy instead of wood.
 With time, they’ll hopefully get used to leaving the wood alone.